mmistakes/minimal-mistakes/_posts/2018-04-27-clojure-is-the-devil.md

 time'.
 I agree with this assessment but I would use the same phrase as justification for most of my complaints about the impact of using Clojure without a lot of discipline.

-Most of the pain I've felt on the larger evolving Clojure/Clojurescript codebases I've worked come down to one thing, holding a mental model of the system in my head.
+Most of the pain I've felt on the larger evolving Clojure/Clojurescript codebases I've worked on comes down to one thing, holding a mental model of the system in my head.

 All codebases require a developer to build, maintain and persist a mental model of the system in her head.
 This mental